smit1010/c/cut_mp3/README.md

 sudo apt-get install ffmpeg

 #4 Explantion
-Since using web wechat to send audio file has size should not exceed 20MB, so write cut_mp3.c program for splitting mp3 files.
+Since using web wechat to send audio file, which has size should not exceed 20MB, so write cut_mp3.c program for splitting mp3 files.